id/emqx-docs/en_US/dashboard/introduction.md

 For users who have installed EMQX for the first time, you can use the default username `admin` and default password `public` to log in web page after opening the Dashboard in your browser.

-After logging in for the first time, the system will automatically detect that you are logging in with the default username and password, and will force you to change the default password, which is good for the security of accessing Dashboard, note that the changed password cannot be the same as the original password, and it is not recommended to use `public` as the login password again.
+After logging in for the first time, the system will automatically detect that you are logging in with the default username and password.
+It will force you to change the default password, which is good for the security of accessing the Dashboard.
+Note that the changed password cannot be the same as the original password, and it is not recommended to use `public` as the login password again.

 ### Reset Password